Javascript is not enabled.

 Review the contents every three to six months to make sure supplies are up-to-date and charged.
 Replace items that have expired and add new ones as needed.

 Copy important documents.
 Place these papers in a waterproof bag or fireproof box for safekeeping.
-Also make digital copies that you email to yourself or store in the cloud.
+Back up your computer and tablet and email digital copies to yourself or store them in the cloud.
+You can use your phone as a secure Wi-Fi hotspot should you need to access them.

 Financial documents should include a copy of your loved one’s medical insurance card, a photo ID, power of attorney documents, Social Security card and statements for accounts.
 Medical information should include a list of allergies and health conditions; a list of medications including dosage, time of day and who prescribed them; and contact information for caregivers, doctors and family members.
 Keep the bag in a memorable place and remind your loved one to grab it before evacuating.